SMS Moltke (1877): Deployment to South America

 Moltke was formally activated on 1 April 1881 for an overseas deployment to South America, which she began on 17 April.
-After arriving in Valparaiso, Chile on 14 July, she replaced the corvette and proceeded to Coquimbo, Chile, where riots due to the Peruvian victory in the War of the Pacific threatened Germans in the city.
+After arriving in Valparaíso, Chile on 14 July, she replaced the corvette and proceeded to Coquimbo, Chile, where riots due to the Peruvian victory in the War of the Pacific threatened Germans in the city.
 She arrived there on 19 July and remained there until mid-September, when she toured several port cities in Peru over the following two months.
 Moltke thereafter went further north and visited cities in Central America, including San José, Costa Rica.
-On 16 February 1882, Moltke returned to Valparaiso and on 14 March sailed north to Coquimbo.
+On 16 February 1882, Moltke returned to Valparaíso and on 14 March sailed north to Coquimbo.
 She remained there until 17 May, when she departed for Montevideo, Uruguay, but due to severe storms in the Strait of Magellan forced her to wait, and she was able to reach Montevideo only in late June.